The creations don't know the Creators of Reality are dying. All forms will fail. All order will fail. All will fail.

-“Lord Reez, please, lord, I beg you.
+“Lord Reez!
+Please, lord, I beg of you.
 This is wrong.
-These girls are not your property!
-I’ll report you to the Sheriff if you don’t stop now.
+They are not your property!
+I’ll report you to the Sheriff if you don’t stop.
 Let it go!”
-Davan said.

-“Stop it, I mean it, before it’s too late!” said Davan.
+“Stop it, I mean it, before it’s too late!
+Don't make me hit you!”

-Astonished again by the resistance, Reez barked out, “And who do you think fucking pays the Sheriff for his trouble?
+“And who do you think pays the Sheriff for his trouble?
 You?
 Or my father?
-Do you really think any quality people will care what I do to these little sluts, or to you, you worthless hog?
-You dog!!
-Hah!!”
+Do you think quality folk will care what I do to these little sluts, or to you, you worthless hog?
+You dog?
+Hah!”

-Davan awoke confused in the cold, wet grass of the meadow.
-He blinked his eyes at the stars.
-He’d slept the entire day away.
-His head throbbed.
-Then he remembered.
+Davan awoke in the cold, wet grass of the meadow.
+He blinked his good eye at the stars.
+He’d slept the entire day away!

 “Shit!
 Oh, holy shit!” he yelled, scrambling to his feet.
 The blood rushed to his head and he felt like passing out or vomiting.
 He spied the hacked face of the lordling in the moonlight, and then he did vomit.